tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 An on-path attacker could make a copy of a packet, replace the source address with a spoofed one and forward it to the original destination.
-If the spoofed packet arrives before the original it will be regarded as a migration, while the the original packet will be flagged as a duplicate and dropped.
+If the spoofed packet arrives before the original it will be regarded as a migration, while the original packet will be flagged as a duplicate and dropped.

 The subsequent path validation ({{path-validation}}) will fail because the entity at the (spoofed) source address does not have the cryptographic keys